 This means people who are always busy are time poor.
 They have a time shortage.
 They have time debt.
 They are either trying to do too much, or they aren’t doing what they’re doing very well.
 They are failing to either a) be effective with their time b) don’t know what they’re trying to effect, so they scramble away at trying to optimize for everything, which leads to optimizing nothing.

 On the other hand, people who truly have control over time have some in their pocket to give to someone in need.
-They have a sense of priorities that drives their use of time and can shift away from the specific ordinary work that’s easy to justify, in favor of the more ethereal, deeper things that are harder to justify.
+They have a sense of priorities that drive their use of time and can shift away from the specific ordinary work that’s easy to justify, in favor of the more ethereal, deeper things that are harder to justify.
 They protect their time from trivia and idiocy.
 These people are time rich.
 They provide themselves with a surplus of time.
-They might seem to idle, or to relax, more often then the rest, but that may be a sign of their mastery not their incompetence.
+They might seem to idle, or to relax, more often than the rest, but that may be a sign of their mastery not their incompetence.

 I deliberately try not to fill my calendar.
 I choose not to say Yes to everything.
-For to do so would make me too busy, and I think, less effective at what my goals are.
+To do so would make me too busy, and I think, less effective at what my goals are.
 I always want to have some margin of my time in reserve, time I’m free to spend in any way I choose, including doing almost nothing at all.
 I’m free to take detours.
 I’m open to serendipity.
-Some of the best thinkers throughout history had some of their best thoughts while going for walks, playing cards with friends, little things things that generally would not be considered the hallmarks of busy people.
+Some of the best thinkers throughout history had some of their best thoughts while going for walks, playing cards with friends, little things that generally would not be considered the hallmarks of busy people.
 It’s the ability to pause, to reflect, and relax, to let the mind wander, that’s perhaps the true sign of time mastery, for when the mind returns it’s often sharper and more efficient, but most important perhaps, happier than it was before.

 This post was inspired by Marrissa Bracke‘s essay Why I stopped working with busy people.